wdehoog/shoutcast-sailfish/readme.md

   * Tune in on a Station

 ### Issues
   * Accessing the Shoutcast API requires a Dev Key.
 I requested one but got no reply.
 Searching the internet shows this happens all the time.
-So using this app requires a Dev Key and you will have to get or find one.
-Add it to qml/shoutcast.js.
+So using this app requires a Dev Key and you will have to get or find one and add it to qml/shoutcast.js.

 ### Development
 This project is developed with the Sailfish OS IDE (QT Creator).